 Pete and Sammy Greig make themselves accountable to an Oversight Group representing the boards of 24-7 Prayer International and Emmaus Rd Church.

 Mervyn Thomas, CMG (chair), founded the human rights advocacy Group CSW more than 40 years ago, working with governments to fight religious persecution.
 Today he serves as its President.
-In 2018 Queen Elizabeth II made him a Companion of the Most Distinguished Order of St Michael and St George (CMG): one of the highest honours in the British system.
+In 2018 Queen Elizabeth II made him a Companion of the Most Distinguished Order of St Michael and St George, one of the highest honours in the British system.

-Audrey Wiggins is a Master Coach for some of the most senior leaders in the world, having worked with executives from organisations such as Deutsche Bank, 10 Downing Street, and the United Nations World Food Programme.
+Audrey Wiggin, MCC is a Master Coach for some of the most senior leaders in the world, having worked with executives from organisations such as Deutsche Bank, 10 Downing Street, and the United Nations World Food Programme.
 She serves on the Board of Emmaus Rd church, and is a non-executive director of Bold Voices, which fights gender inequality and gender-based violence amongst young people.